 Living well with dementia

-A diagnosis of dementia doesn't mean life has to grind to a halt overnight.
-There are lots of things you can do to continue enjoying later life and stay as independent as possible.
+A diagnosis of dementia doesn't necessarily mean you have to stop doing things you enjoy.
+We've put together some tips to help you to continue enjoying life and stay as independent as possible.

 - Follow a routine.
 Doing things at the same time each day or week can reassure you and stimulate your memory.